 Please read the background information and full project description from Search Engine Project, Part I. In this project, you will implement the persistent data (the “model”) part of the project: the saving of data and the loading of data at the next start.
-The persistent data contains the list of files used in the index, and the index itself.
+The persistent data contains the list of files used in the index and their information (such as their last modification date), and the index itself.

-First have your group discuss which persistence solution you will use: text files, XML or JSON files, or a database (and chose between embedded (my suggestion) or server, and if using a database, chose between the JDBC and JPA database APIs (I suggest JPA).
+First have your group discuss which persistence solution you will use: text files, structured text files such as XML or JSON files, or a database (and choose between embedded (my suggestion) or server).
+If using a database, choose between the JDBC and JPA database APIs (I suggest JPA).
 You can make this decision before knowing the details of the data structures used.

 Before working on actual code, your group needs to decide on the data structures to be used for the file list and the inverted index.
 (It would be easier if we had covered Java collections before now, but you cannot do everything first.)
 Try to read the Java collections material before deciding.
 If your group is lost or cannot agree, please see your instructor, who will be happy to provide guidance.
 (Note there is a sample solution in the hints section, below.)
 But you cannot read or write persistent data from collections until you decide on what collections you will use!